cdave1/davidpetrie.com/src/pages/projectArchive.md

 ## www.bandyboo.com

-Sort of like a cross between Goodreads and Netflix, BandyBoo was a DVD/Games/CD listing and sharing service that never really got off the ground.
-It uses the Amazon API.
-You could build up your collection and then share them with other people.
+Bandyboo was a service for sharing your movies and games with your friends or trusted strangers.
+It was sort of like a cross between Goodreads and Netflix.
+People were weirded out by the concept and thus it never really got off the ground.
+Why do you even need a site to share your DVDs with friends?

 <a href="/archive/bb.jpg"><img src="/archive/bb.jpg" width="500px" /></a>